lecy/Open-Data-for-Nonprofit-Research/README.md

 Tools are currently available for the following resources:

-* Download the List of Electronic Filers (990, 990-EZ, 990-PF) from 2011 to Present
+* Build the Database of Electronic Filers (990, 990-EZ, 990-PF) from 2011 to Present
-* Download the Postcard 990-N Filers
+* Build the Database of Postcard 990-N Filers
-* Download the Database of Automatic Revocations of Tax Exempt Status
+* Build the Database of Automatic Revocations of Tax Exempt Status
-* Download the IRS Database of All Exempt Organizations
+* Build the Database of All Exempt Organizations